 Murtagh said he sometimes rented his side to Mary Nutting, widow of a former Maine Maritime Academy president.
 According to the Days, both owners spent short vacations in Castine.
 And in 1984 they sold the school to new owners who had “sailed into town.”
-Ownership reverted to the town a few years later.

 After moving out of the Abbott School, Murtagh and several friends from out of state bought small houses on Northern Bay in Penobscot.